J4CODE/JavaScript-Game-Project/README.md

 # JavaScript-Game-Project

-JavaScript concepts on DOM manipulation and events practice.
+Working on JavaScript DOM manipulation and events practice.